 Powerful Evidence of Nuclear Wars in Ancient Times

-History views the 1945 Trinity atomic bomb test as civilization’s entry into the nuclear age.
-But the archaeological and geologic records, ancient literature, and even the words of Robert Oppenheimer himself, force investigators to consider puzzling evidence that begs the questions; “Has earth been the site of ancient nuclear wars?
+History views the 1945 Trinity atomic bomb test as a civilization’s entry into the nuclear age.
+But the archaeological and geologic records, ancient literature, and even the words of Robert Oppenheimer himself, force investigators to consider puzzling evidence that begs the questions; has Earth been the site of ancient nuclear wars?
 Did humanity blast itself back to the stone age?
-Will we do it again?”
+Will we do it again?

 The Trinity Test